Click here to read the previous part of the trip.

 Day 58 â Thursday 19 August 2021 â Jericho to Belyando River

 A very cool night, the coldest for almost two weeks.
 A train went through the town at 2:10 am and it woke me up as it blew its horn at the level crossing.
 The people next to me get up at 5:30 am and leave at 6:00 am, at least they were relatively quiet, although it is hard to see why you need to leave so early.
 At least I have a fairly good sleep.

 I leave at 10:40 am and at 11:00 am I arrive at Belyando River.
+This is a drive river so no real water to see.
 I set up camp on the northern side of the highway and the eastern side of the river.
 There is also space on the southern side for caravans.
 There are a few pools of water in the river here.
 I put out my solar blanket and collect some firewood from nearby.

 I have lunch and then read for a while.
 The wind drops so I fly my drone and then have a cuppa.
 I read some more and then do some trip planning.
 I think I am on Plan J at the moment.
-I have to figure out what I am doing after I leave Carnavon Gorge.
+I have to figure out what I am doing after I leave Carnavon Gorge early next week.
 I work out a rough itinerary for the first week and a couple of options for after that.

 At 3:45 pm I have a cuppa and then walk to the rest area which is about 750 metres away.
 There are toilets here which are nice and clean.
 On the way back I collect some firewood.
 I have a shower at 4:45 pm and after this I start a fire and have drinks.
 The temperature drops a lot when the sun goes down below the trees.
 A caravan comes and parks on the other side of the highway, but that is the only other people here.
 I reheat green chicken curry again and make some rice to go with it.

 I listen to the NRL on ABC Radio after dinner.
 There is not much traffic on the road all afternoon and hardly any after dark.
 I go to bed at 9:30 pm.